 Informal Resolution is a process which is used to try to reach agreement between you and the complainant about the best way to deal with the issues raised.

 When a complaint is received, the Police Ombudsman will decide within three days whether it is suitable for informal resolution.
-Only less serious complaints will be informally resolved.
+Only complaints deemed to be non-serious will be informally resolved.

 If the complaint is suitable for IR and the complainant consents to the process, the Police Ombudsman's Office will then refer the matter to the PSNI's Service Improvement Department (SID), which will then manage the Informal Resolution process.

 If you are subject of a complaint which is deemed suitable for IR, these are the different stages you can expect the process to go through.

 SID will select an Appointed Member (AM) of Inspector rank or above, who will then interview the complainant and establish what actions or outcomes they hope to achieve.

 The AM will then contact you and arrange a time and location at which he or she will then personally interview you in relation to the issues raised.

 You will also be served with form 17/2(b).

 The AM will then reinterview the complainant, unless during the initial interview the complainant expressed satisfaction with the action to be taken and does not want to meet the AM again.

 The AM will then ask the complainant to complete a statement of satisfaction to confirm that the matter has successfully been resolved.